wtfrank/missing-api-methods/README.md

 # other missing functionality
 The InterShardMemory object (https://docs.screeps.com/api/#InterShardMemory) has functions which don't have return codes.
 At present this mod does not replace or stub the object and the functions on it.

+# INSTALLATION

+To install the mod, copy missing-api-methods.js to the mods/ directory of your private server, and update the mods.json file with an entry.